 Predictive Analytics: The Glass Ball Business Intelligence

 And this is where the function of predictive analytics really comes into play.
-Instead of "What happened?", the question is now "What could happen?".
+Instead of "what happened?", the question is now "what could happen?".
 The analytical technique draws on the patterns that emerge in the data records and maps what will happen if these patterns remain or what could happen if these patterns change.

 Benefits for companies

-However, even then, the advantages of predictive analytics software can only be used by companies that have a healthy data management system.
-Because only reliable data provide reliable results.
-The Completeness of the dataA sensible system to avoid redundancy and errors is necessary.
-Here a contribution on how to optimise your data master.
+However, the benefits of predictive analytics software can only be utilised by companies that have a healthy data management system.
+After all, only reliable data ensures reliable results.
+The Completeness of the dataand a sensible system to avoid redundancy and errors.
+Here a contribution on how you can optimise your data master.

 Data warehouse or data lake